Big images of two-dimensional pseudorepresentations: Fullness peers: and

 Recall that $(T, d) \colon \Pi \to \cA$ is the universal constant-determinant pseudorepresentation.
 Part of our arguments will require appealing to a universal $(T,d)$-representation.
 This requires choosing a good $(T,d)$-representation $\rho^{\univ}$ and also choosing our $(t,d)$-representation to be compatible with $\rho^{\univ}$.
 In particular, we want $I_1(\rho^{\univ})$ to be fixed by all conjugate self-twists of $(T,d)$.
-In Section \ref{choosing a basis} we make these choices and compatibilities precise.
+In \cref{choosing a basis} we make these choices and compatibilities precise.
+Since we need \cref{A' sub GMA,I1 fixed by twists} for the universal ring $\cA$, in \cref{choosing a basis} we do not require $A$ to be a domain, only a local pro-$p$ ring.